 What sensations and words come into your mind?
 I think of words like soothing, relaxing, peaceful and “oh, that’s so nice!”
 Almost everyone will appreciate a hand massage, even men.

 Several years ago when I was in Haiti, we visited the House of the Dying, a place where the terminally ill reside until their passing.
 I did not speak their language; so I couldn’t talk to them, but I did have a bottle of hand lotion; so, I went from cot to cot and offered to massage each woman’s hands.
 I didn’t have to say anything.
 I filled my mind with loving thoughts and feelings, and prayed that my love would be communicated through my hands to each woman’s body mind and soul.
 As I massaged, I could feel each woman relax and be more peaceful.

 By using hand massage in your caregiving, you not only help the recipient, but you also will relax and be blessed.
 Giving hand massages gives a caregiver something to do beyond saying words.
-According to a Psychology Today article, physical touch activates the part of the brain that is linked to feelings of compassion.
+According to research by neuroscientist Edmund Rolls, physical touch activates the part of the brain that is linked to feelings of compassion.

 Some tips for giving a hand massage: